AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ## Lists

-Dynamically generate numbered or bullet lists by repeating over a list of objects.
+Dynamically generate numbered or bullet lists by repeating over a list.

 **How to insert Lists**